ckarageorgkaneen/mouse2afc/User-Guide.md

 4. Add each of these and in the newly created experiment right click once more to add a setup then select it.
 You should have something that looks like this:
 ![image](https://github.com/HenryJFlynn/mouse2afc/assets/130571023/42b70fd9-c1ad-4cf2-9a0b-0898317c4275)
-On the right you can see the `Details` tab
+You can go through and name each of the experiments and set ups as well as this whole project.

-5. In the top left corner, Select `Save`
+5. In the upper left corner, Select `Save`
 ![image](https://github.com/HenryJFlynn/mouse2afc/assets/130571023/30171cc8-2b02-4a99-8a0a-3651f7266e9e)
 This will prompt you to choose a location to save.
 It is suggested to save it outside of the repository, `YOUR_FOLDER`.